-The New Jersey Conscientious Employee Protection Act (CEPA) protects employees who come forward to report illegal and fraudulent activities and employer commits.
+The New Jersey Conscientious Employee Protection Act (CEPA) protects employees who come forward to report illegal and fraudulent activities and employer commitments.
 CEPA is frequently referred to as New Jersey’s whistleblower statute and prohibits employers from retaliating against employees who report such activity.
-Termination, demotion, job transfers, or any form of intimidation, abuse, or harassment is considered unlawful when taken against an employee who exercises their legal right to report corruption.
+Wrongful termination, demotion, job transfers, or any form of intimidation, abuse, or harassment is considered unlawful when taken against an employee who exercises their legal right to report corruption.

 A whistleblower takes many risks when they choose to report the illegal or fraudulent activities of their employer.
-Though confidentiality laws protect the employee’s name from becoming public, it is not always easy to remain anonymous.
+It is not always easy to remain anonymous after acting as a whistleblower, but the law protects employees from retaliation.
 Compensatory and punitive damages can be awarded to the whistleblower, leading disgruntled employers and colleagues to become hostile toward the employee, often questioning their motives.

-The experienced Cherry Hill CEPA lawyers at McOmber & McOmber are committed to helping clients report the crimes their employer commits.
-Our team knows how difficult it is to report these crimes, and we work diligently to claim justice and collect the compensation our clients are entitled to under the law, while protecting the right of whistleblowers in New Jersey.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, the experienced CEPA lawyers at McOmber McOmber & Luber, P.C. are committed to helping clients report unlawful business conduct.
+Our team knows how difficult these claims can be, and we work diligently to claim justice and collect the compensation our clients are entitled to under the law, while protecting the right of whistleblowers in New Jersey.

 An employee has the legal right to report activities that they believe to be illegal or fraudulent without fear of retaliation.
-When they witness these activities, they have the right to refuse to participate in them, to report their findings to a court, prosecutor or another investigative body, and to refrain from performing work duties that would harm public health, safety, welfare, or the environment.
-When the whistleblower is employed by a federal or state agency, they can become involved in a qui tam case, which is protected under Federal and State False Claims Acts.
+When they witness these activities, they have the right to refuse to participate in them, to report their findings to their supervisor, report the conduct to a prosecutor or another investigative body, and to refrain from performing work duties that would harm public health, safety, welfare, or the environment.
+When the whistleblower is employed by a federal or state agency or a business that contracts with a federal or state agency, they may become involved in a qui tam case, which is protected under Federal and State False Claims Acts.

 Public and private sector employees are all covered by CEPA protections.
 Any employee or independent contractor that reports illegal, unethical, or fraudulent actions and then suffers retaliation has the right to sue the company for damages.
 Types of retaliatory actions include termination, demotion, pay cut, a poor performance review, harassment, and transfer of location or job duties.